cedrickchee/live/README.md

 # live

 Real-time user experiences with server-rendered HTML in Go.
-Inspired by and borrowing from Phoenix LiveViews.
+Inspired by and borrowing from Phoenix LiveView.

-Live is intended as a replacement for React, Vue, Angular etc. You can write an interactive web app just using Go and its templates.
+Live is intended as an alternative for React, Vue, Hotwire (Rails Turbolinks), Unpoly, etc.
+You can write an interactive web app just using Go and its templates.
+Coming soon, you can write the templates in JSX and [morphDOM](https://github.com/patrick-steele-idem/morphdom)).
+This is to stay true to the spirit of web development and an attempt to solve the problem in a natural way.
+That is using an existing templating standard like JSX or Handlebars inspired templating and DOM diffing algorithm like VDOM that many web developer already familiar with instead of reinventing the wheel again in this area.

 ![](https://github.com/jfyne/live-examples/blob/main/chat.gif)

 Compatible with `net/http`, so will play nicely with middleware and other frameworks.
+In other words, a thin layer on top of `net/http`.
+We want to leverage Go strengths and be as idiomatic Go as possible.

 I am starting to use this in production where I work.
 As such, I will be fixing any issues I find and changing the API surface to make it as easy to use as possible.

 ## Community

-For bugs please use github issues.
+For bugs please use Github Issues.
 If you have a question about design or adding features, I am happy to chat about it in the discussions tab.

 Discord server is [here](https://discord.gg/TuMNaXJMUG).